chinmaysharmacs10/University_Recommender/README.md

 ## Data Preprocessing
 ###### (File: classifier_model.py)
-* To remove the imbalance in the dataset and prevent high bias in the model, __SMOTE - Synthetic Minority Oversampling Technique__ from __imblearn library__ is used for over sampling with sampling_stratergy set to 'not majority'.
+* To remove the imbalance in the dataset and prevent overfitting in the model, __SMOTE - Synthetic Minority Oversampling Technique__ from __imblearn library__ is used for over sampling with sampling_stratergy set to 'not majority'.
 It generates new instances for all the classes except the majority class to balance the dataset.
 * The university names we encoded with unique labels by __LabelEncoder__ of __sklearn library__ to be fed to SMOTE.
 * __RobustScaler__ of __sklearn library__ was used to scale the data in order to reduce the effect of variation in parameter values, as there is alot of variation in case of researchExp, industryExp & internExp.
 * The data was split into train and test set, with 20% of data as test set.